VW Settlement - Nevada Mitigation Fund

 Previous Versions of the Plan and Public Comments

-The I/M Subcommittee, in finalizing their draft Beneficiary Mitigation Plan, made a version of the plan available to the public for review and comment.
+The I/M Committee adopted a draft Beneficiary Mitigation Plan at it's October 10, 2017 meeting.
+Previously, the I/M Subcommittee made a version of the plan available to the public for review and comment.
 That draft, the I/M Subcommittee’s response to the comments that were received, and the comments that the I/M Subcommittee received are available below.

 Public Comments received: